jump-dev/JuMP.jl/docs/src/index.md

     This documentation is for the development branch of JuMP.
 JuMP is undergoing a [major
     transition](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19)
-    to MathOptInterface, and the documentation is in the process of being rewritten.
-The development version is alpha-quality with breaking changes still in progress.
+    to MathOptInterface.
+The development version is beta quality and the documentation has TODOs remaining before the release.
 Please provide feedback and file issues if you use this branch.

 [JuMP](https://github.com/JuliaOpt/JuMP.jl) is a domain-specific modeling language for [mathematical